DCLMakerSTEAM/PlottingwithPython1/README.md

 ## Using an AI to write code

-Take a look at an [example conversation](./examples) asking an AI to write code for us.
+AIs have reached the level where they can write code for you.
+Take a look at an [example conversation](./examples) asking an AI to write code.

 ## Visualization: Numeric graphs